pneyrinck/corecontrol/README.md

 ```
 Now CoffeeBotDataModel has described its controls and connected to Core Control.
 Now any other Core Control application can observe that there is a module connected named "Coffee Bot", that its role is a model, and info about its controls.

-Because its role is model, if any model values are changed, the model must call CCModuleSetValue(..) and Core Control will send the values to any surfaces that are connected via adapters.
+Because its role is model, if any model values are changed, the model must call CCModuleSetValue(..) and Core Control will send the values to any surfaces it is connected to.
 Core Control provides other powerful, optional features that you can read more about further down.
-These features include hierarchical models and surfaces, meters, metadata, discovery, and more.
+These features include hierarchical modules, meters, metadata, discovery, and more.

 ###### Surfaces